whitecollaralgos/Algoways/design/08_utilities.md

 ## Enhanced Logging System

-The logging utility (`utils/logging.py`) represents a significant enhancement to OpenAlgo's infrastructure:
+The logging utility (`utils/logging.py`) represents a significant enhancement to AlgoWays's infrastructure:

 ### Key Features
 *   **Colored Output**: Automatic color-coding of log levels and components for enhanced readability